-Juul Will No Longer Sell It’s Popular Flavored Pods In Canada Due To Increasing Backlash
+Juul Will No Longer Sell Its Popular Flavored Pods In Canada Due To Increasing Backlash

 As The Inquisitr previously reported, many Indiana schools have already made the decision to purchase these sensors.

 “The sensor is going to pick it up and it is going to alert someone that it is a vape and also, a vape with THC levels.
-Someone could right away see whatever happened,” said Chris Lagoona from Next Tier Products, one of the technology company who produces the sensors.
+Someone could right away see whatever happened,” said Chris Lagoona from Next Tier Products, one of the technology companies that produce the sensors.

 “We know the problem is there and it is getting worse.
 We don’t have enough administrators to be in the bathrooms at all times during the day.
 These detectors will be able to pick up everything,” said James Gander, an educator for the Hamilton County Health Department in Indiana.